• brakes

 What Is the Parking Brake?

-When the parking brake is engaged, it forces parking brake shoes to squeeze tight against the inner surface of a disc brake ‘hat’.
+But what do the parking brakes grip?
+When engaged, the parking brake forces the brake shoes to press firmly against the inner surface of a disc brake 'hat.'
+This friction keeps your car securely in place, preventing it from rolling away.

 What Can Go Wrong with the Parking Brake?

-Used properly and regularly, the components of the parking brake system will last a very long time – often through many other sets of brakes!
+If used properly and regularly, the components of the parking brake system will last a very long time – often through many other brake sets!

 There are a few problems that can occur, however, especially related to improper use.

-• Seized cables.
-The parking brake cables need to move freely in order to engage and release the parking brake.
+• Seized cables: The parking brake cables need to move freely to engage and release the parking brake.
 Lack of use and lack of lubrication can lead to seized cables that mean the parking brake gets stuck engaged, won’t engage, or the cable breaks.

 Can the Parking Brake Be Repaired?